neha-kay/Kiko-plus/_posts/2017-06-02-footsteps.md

   <img src="/images/photos-travel/5-london-new-years.jpg">
 </p>

-This was celebrating New Year's across the London Bridge.
+Celebrating the 2014 New Year in London, across the Thames river.

 -----